 The 6th and final part in a series of conversations with Pauline Mitchell discussing her life and times, conducted by Tuesday Hometime presenter Jan Bartlett.

-3CR Resident Historian Glen Davis joins Susanna for a closer look at our little-known Australian history, while the Bagman and Lisa gives their take on current affairs.
+3CR Resident Historian Glen Davis joins Susanna for a closer look at our little-known Australian history, while the Bagman and Lisa Cruickshank give their take on current affairs.
 News Views and What-Have-Youse.

 Bal diwas special, interview with vice president NAV and organiser of Bal diwas.

 Andrew Eklund from FTM Shed returns to talk about the trans Xmas party Thursday 12th and update on health issues.

 Special guest presenter, writer and human rights activist, Samah Sabawi presents Part 2 of a 2 part series commemorating the Palestinian Nakbah which saw the establishment of the state of Israel & the beginning of the ethnic cleansing of Palestine.

 In this episode – part 2 – Samah will be discussing the ethnic cleansing of Palestine past and present.